 Despite the challenges that winter weather and holiday demand cause for businesses and their supply chains, there are concrete steps you can take to mitigate these issues.
 Preventing winter weather from impacting your supply chain starts with preparation.
-Knowing ahead of time which issues arise during the winter and how to plan for them can determine business success.
+Knowing which issues arise during the winter ahead and how to plan for them can determine business success.

 Here are some of the top tips for preparing your supply chain for winter.

 Keeping your pulse on regional weather reports is one of the smartest ways to prepare supply chains in winter weather.
 By monitoring weather reports, you can be alerted to some of the weather patterns impacting key areas of your supply chain.
 You’ll become aware of weather issues such as extreme cold and ice that can delay truck traffic and cause collisions.
 You’ll also be able to anticipate any forthcoming blizzards that might interrupt the power grid.

 If you rely on air cargo as part of your supply chain, following commercial and cargo airline delays can also help you predict and react to disruptions.
 As you continue monitoring the weather, adjust operations as necessary to accommodate interruptions.
 This can include rescheduling workers or updating shipment tracking information.